-The NRC staff notes that in its August 26, 2013 letter, the licensee stated that the detailed design work has not yet started.
-The staff also notes that the licensee anticipates submitting further information to the staff in the February 2014, six-month status report.
+By letter dated May 23, 2013, the NRC staff requested additional information regarding instrument channel independence (RAI-5).
+In its letter dated July 22, 2013, the licensee stated that the requested information was not yet available and it anticipates submitting this information in the February 2014, 6-month status report.
 The staff has identified this request as:

-- a) A description of how the two channels of the proposed level measurement system meet this requirement so that the potential for a common cause event to adversely affect both channels is minimized to the extent practicable. - b) Further information on how each level measurement system, consisting of level sensor electronics, cabling, and readout devices will be designed and installed to address independence through the application and selection of independent power sources, the use of physical and spatial separation, independence of signals sent to the location(s) of the readout devices, and the independence of the displays.
+- a) A description of how the two channels of the proposed level measurement system meet this requirement so that the potential for a common cause event to adversely affect both channels is precluded. - b) Further information on how each level measurement system, consisting of level sensor electronics, cabling, and readout devices will be designed and installed to address independence through the application and selection of independent power sources, the use of physical and spatial separation, independence of signals sent to the location(s) of the readout devices, and the independence of the displays.

-(This information was previously requested as RAI-5 in the NRC letter dated June 24, 2013)
+(This information was previously requested as RAI-5 in NRC letter dated May 23, 2013)